 Unlike clarity, the other 3Cs of diamond quality are features that you can control.
 You can maximize carat weight, but you risk having a huge and dull diamond despite a good and above cut.
 The cutter can also maximize the cut to give you a sparkly, brilliant diamond with an aesthetic color play.
 Color is also not that much of an issue.
 A side-by-side comparison of adjacent diamond colors is not a walk in the park.
 Besides, faint diamond colors and below can be illuminated by improvising and experimenting with different colored settings to even out the stone’s color tones.
 But flaws are a different ball game.
 While the cut, white, and colored light performance can help hide flaws, it is not enough to settle for color over clarity.
 Establish that the flaws on the diamond are nothing close to harmful.

 Once that is out of the way, you can now bother to consider a near colorless color.
-As a rule of thumb, we advise going low on clarity and color and capitalize on carat size and cut.
+As a rule of thumb, we advise going low on clarity and color and capitalizing on carat size and cut.
 But it is not a vote of popularity or conventional wisdom but one of finances.
 Go for a colorless or near-colorless excellent cut stone and clarity of at least VVS1 or VVS2 because FL and IF is in the realm of rarity.
 That is an ideal diamond to buy if you have the power to break the bank and remain on your feet.
-You will have to drop much lower—a VSI2 or SI1 eye-clean, M color, very good cut stone—on the grading scales if you aim to cut cost on your diamond purchase.
-Final word: clarity is vital than color when you plan on a budget diamond purchase.
+You will have to drop much lower—a VSI2 or SI1 eye-clean, I-J color, very good cut stone—on the grading scales if you aim to cut cost on your diamond purchase.

 Conversely, a princess cut stone is unique in that it reflects light from the center and in the corners, which is why it has a versatile color emission.
 Like round cut diamonds, color differences in princess cut stones (especially I and higher on the color scale) are unnoticeable.
 However, the position of inclusions on the stone matters.
 Flaws at the corners of the princess cut diamond make it prone to chipping and flaking.
 The clarity of a princess cut diamond is more important than its color.
 To be on the safe side, choose a princess cut stone of clarity SI1 and above.